WrenSecurity/wrensec-deploy-tool/README.md

     the Wren whitelist.
 The whitelist is located at http://wrensecurity.org/trustedkeys.properties.

+  - `capture-unapproved-artifact-sigs WRENSEC-WHITELIST-PATH
-  - `capture-unapproved-artifact-sigs WRENSEC-HOME-PATH [--push] [--amend] [--force]`
+      [--push] [--amend] [--force]`
-    Appends the name and GPG signature of each artifact dependency to the whitelist in a checked-out copy of the `wrensec-home` project, then commits the change.
+    Appends the name and GPG signature of each artifact dependency to the whitelist in a checked-out copy of the 'wrensec-pgp-whitelist' project, then commits the change.
 This can be used to rapidly add multiple artifacts to the whitelist with a minimum of manual effort.

     **Options:**
     - `--push`
-      Pushes the resulting changes to the default remote of the `wrensec-home` project.
+      Pushes the resulting changes to the default remote of the `wrensec-pgp-whitelist` project.

     - `--amend`
-      Amends the previous commit of the 'wrensec-home' project, instead of creating a new commit.
+      Amends the previous commit of the 'wrensec-pgp-whitelist' project, instead of creating a new commit.
 Used with caution, this option allows a maintainer to iterate on dependency signatures for an artifact as build failures are encountered during re-packaging.

     - `--force`
-      When used with --push, the last commit is force-pushed to the default remote.
+      When used with `--push`, the last commit is force-pushed to the default remote.
 This should be used with caution as it re-writes repository history and can result in a loss of other changes in the project if multiple maintainers are making changes in the repository at the same